-Documentation supporting the petitioner's claim cites two incidents of a sodium explosion while cleaning a valve and a uranium carbide oxidation incident.
+Documentation supporting the petitioner's claim cites two incidents of a sodium explosion while cleaning a valve, and a uranium carbide oxidation incident.
 NIOSH has assumed that the petitioner has provided these as examples of incidents without monitoring data.
 The documents submitted contain data indicating that radiological surveys of Building 064 Vault and the CERF (Building 163) were performed following each of these events.
-Monitoring consisted of survey meters and smears that indicated beta contamination levels of 726 d/m - 57,762 d/m-100cm2 for Building 163 and 5 x 10^3 d/m-100 cm2 for Building 064.
-Building 163 had air monitoring data with concentrations of 2 x $10^{-9} \, \mu \text{Ci/cm}^3$ following the events (Name One, September 6, 2007).
-Based on the available information for these incidents, coupled with the available personnel monitoring data, NIOSH contends that the dose associated with these exposures can be bound for the proposed worker class evaluated in this report.
-A review of 38 additional uranium fire incident reports indicate that the areas were checked after the incidents for contamination and individuals involved in the incidents went through decontamination and medical checks with no injuries reported.
+Monitoring consisted of survey meters and smears that indicated beta contamination levels of 726 d/m - 57,762 d/m-100cm for Building 163 and 5 x $10^3$ d/m-100 cm for Building 064.
+Building 163 had air monitoring data with concentrations of 2 x $10^{-9} \,\mu\text{Ci/cm}^3$ following the events (Name One, September 6, 2007).
+Based on the available information for these incidents, coupled with the available personnel monitoring data, NIOSH contends that it can bound the dose associated with these exposures for the evaluated worker class evaluated in this report.
+A review of 38 additional uranium fire incident reports indicate that the areas were checked after the incidents for contamination, and those individuals involved in the incidents went through decontamination and medical checks with no injuries reported.